 Running Isn’t Everything

 This week, my “on this day app” showed me seven years ago, I had my official diagnosis of a tibia stress fracture.
+The injury taught me running isn’t everything and you need to have hobbies outside of the sport.
 It was my first real running injury.
 The diagnosis came a month after the actual break.
 I think the original diagnosis (with a clean X-Ray) was tendinitis.

 Stress fractures rarely show up on X-Rays.
 In fact, I’ve never had a stress fracture that did show up within the first weeks of the break..
 I tell people that X-rays are the gateway to MRI’s.

-Most runners go through the phase of running in cheap shoes, running all their runs to fast, and then get injured.
+Most runners go through the phase of running in cheap shoes, running all their runs to fast, and then getting injured.
+The first injury usually teaches you to have outside hobbies and that running isn’t everything.
+Heck running isn’t everything for most professional runners and you’ll see many with outside hobbies.

-On that day 7 years ago, I sat in the doctor’s office, crying my eyes out as they read the results.
-My dad was sitting there, probably rolling his eyes.
+On that day 9 years ago, I sat in the doctor’s office, crying my eyes out as they read the results.
+My dad (an accomplished runner himself) was sitting there, probably rolling his eyes.

-He looked me square in my 21-year-old face and said: “Hollie, it’s just running, get ahold of yourself.”
+He looked me square in my 21-year-old face and said: “Hollie, it’s just running, get ahold of yourself.
+Running isn’t everything”

-I’ll never forget that statement because at the end of the day it is…just running.
+I’ll never forget that statement of running isn’t everything because at the end of the day it is…just running.
 Races, events, and running will always be there.
 I don’t regret the injury, and I don’t regret any of my injuries because they have all taught me something.
+You can read my full injury history here.

 In 2011, my tibial stress fracture taught me not to train like a moron.